cuanjooste/nodebots-lightswitch/README.md

 # Nodebots-lightswitch

-A simple example of using Node.js to create a connected system for Arduino Uno and Tessel 2.
-Utilizing Vue.js for the web application, socket IO for communication and Johnny Five as a hardware platform.
+A simple example of using Node.js to create a connected system for Arduino Uno, Tessel 2 and Raspberry PI Zero W. Utilizing Vue.js for the web application, socket IO for communication and Johnny Five as a hardware platform.

 ## Getting Started